 FNC Centre employees noted how she took time with the process – treating Amanda’s hair with respect so that she ended up with a stylish look and the hair could also be donated to and utilised by cancer patients.

 UPA Regional Accountant Kevin Keevers happened to be on site at the time and wasted no time getting on board with the event!
 He challenged the rest of the staff to donate extra funds to the event if he allowed them to colour his hair.
 Regional Manager Whenua Morton and some of her team members had (way too much) fun with that task!

 With a little last minute help from Kevin, Amanda successfully raised $2490 for the Leukaemia Foundation.

 If you see these colourful hairdos around town, be sure to give them a pat on the back not only for their selfless efforts, but coming together as a community for a very worthy cause.

 *The Far North Coast Centre Commonwealth Respite & Carelink is funded by the Department of Social Services (DSS) and auspiced by UPA NSW Ltd – North Coast.

-Click on a link below to download a District or Region’s latest Newsletter.
+Click on a link below to download a Region’s latest Newsletter.
 Should you encounter any problems with downloading a newsletter or you would like to be sent a copy in the mail, please contact UPA Head Office on: